jelmervanvugt/cpp-synchronized-buffer/README.md

 ## Group 1 - Read
 In this buffer modifying operations take a higher priority than reading operations.
 This means that threads are only able to read if and only if there are no other threads queued or are currently executing a modifying operation, which is checked on `m_mod_queued`.
 If the reader is able to acquire the lock this is not the case, and the thread can execute the reader operation.
 If it is the thread waits till the modifying operation(s) is/are finished and is able to acquire the lock.

-The second thing a thread needs to know is if there are currently other reading threads.
+The second thing a thread needs to know if there are currently other threads executing a reading operation.
 This can be done by checking `nReaders`.
-When the variable is set to 0 there are no thread currently reading, meaning the current thread has to lock `m_currentlyReading` and increment `nReaders`.
+When the variable is set to 0 there are no threads currently reading, meaning the current thread has to lock `m_currentlyReading` to signal a thread is reading and increment `nReaders`.
 If it is set to 1 there are already other threads reading and the current one only has to increment `nReaders`.
 The mutex `m_nReaders` is used to ensure different reading threads aren't altering `nReaders` concurrently.

 After checking if the index value that has been given as an argument is valid the thread can begin its reading operation.
 If not, an error is thrown.